Team Wildlife - Habitat - Learn

 How does the DWR manage WMA properties?

 For most WMAs, their primary purpose is to provide a winter range for wildlife — an area with food and shelter to help the animals survive the winter months.
-The Division works year-round and implements various projects with Utah's Watershed Restoration Initiative to ensure there is sufficient vegetation and healthy watersheds in these areas.
+The Division works year-round and implements various projects with Utah's Watershed Restoration Initiative and the Habitat Council to ensure there is sufficient vegetation and healthy watersheds in these areas.

-For areas that have been ravaged by wildfires, the Division rehabilitates the land, clearing charred bush and reseeding the ground.
-In many cases, the Division will take preventative measures to reduce future wildfires, including removing excessive conifer trees and other flammable items.
+For areas that have been ravaged by wildfires, the Division rehabilitates the land, reseeding the ground to improve range conditions and stop the spread of weeds.
+In many cases, the Division will take preventative measures to reduce future wildfires, including removing excessive conifer trees.

 Where does the funding come from for WMA maintenance and purchases?